 An ordained Reformed Minister of Word and Sacrament with more than a decade of pastoral experience, Ken is passionate about mentoring future ministers.
 “My students won’t remember everything we read together, but I hope they will continue reading history for themselves and applying its insights as they serve others,” Ken says.

-“Western Christianity in 1500,” in Martin Luther in Context (Cambridge University Press, forthcoming in 2017)
+“Western Christianity in 1500,” in Martin Luther in Context (Cambridge University Press, 2018)

-“Nicodemites and Libertines,” in John Calvin in Context (Cambridge University Press, forthcoming in 2018)
+“Nicodemites and Libertines,” in John Calvin in Context (Cambridge University Press, in preparation)